studiombois/ernestoresende.com/src/content/posts/2020-07-9-demo-for-post-components.md

 ---
 title: "Demo for post components"
 date: 2020-07-09
 description: "This is a description.
-Make sure descriptions don't go over the length of a tweet or you will probably break the responsive components."
+They should not be longer then a line."
 ---

 This a demo post to highlight some of styles and components that are possible to create with the current configuration of styles I have for blog posts.
 More features and complex components can be added in the future.